 Mini Bio (1)

 Karen Jane Allen was born in Carrollton, rural southern Illinois, to Patricia (Howell), a teacher, and Carroll Thompson Allen, an FBI agent.
-Karen spent her first 10 years traveling around the country with her parents and two sisters.
-She was always "the new girl in school".
-Acting did not really cross Karen's mind until her early 20s when she saw a 'Jerry Grotowski' theater production that impressed her so much she instantly decided to give it a shot.
-She trained as a classical actress and enrolled at the Actors Studio and with Lee Strasberg in New York.
-During this period she made several student films and directed and acted in several plays.
-In 1976 she made her first film appearance in the award-winning small film, The Whidjitmaker (1976).
+She spent her first 10 years traveling around the country with her parents and two sisters.
+She was always "the new girl in school."
+Acting did not really cross Allen's mind until she was in her early 20s, when she saw a Jerzy Grotowski theater production that impressed her so much, she instantly decided to give it a shot.
+She trained as a classical actress and enrolled at the Actors Studio and with Lee Strasberg in New York City.
+During this period, she made several student films and directed and acted in several plays.
+In 1976, she made her first film appearance in the award-winning small film The Whidjitmaker (1976).

-Her first major film role came as "Katy" in 1978's National Lampoon's Animal House (1978) which became one of the biggest hits of the year, obtained "classic" status and launched a whole host of young "hot" stars.
-However, shortly after Animal House (1978) opened Karen was struck by a rare and dangerous eyesight condition called Kerato Conjunctivitis.
-Luckily, the condition subsided and Karen could continue her dramatic rise to the top.
+Her first major film role came as Katy in 1978's National Lampoon's National Lampoon's Animal House (1978), which became one of the biggest hits of the year, obtained "classic" status, and launched a whole host of young "hot" stars.
+However, shortly after National Lampoon's Animal House (1978) opened, Allen was struck by a rare and dangerous eyesight condition called keratoconjunctivitis.
+Luckily, the condition subsided and Allen could continue her dramatic rise to the top.
 Lead roles in cult favorites like The Wanderers (1979) and the controversial thriller Cruising (1980) followed, as did smaller parts as in Woody Allen's Manhattan (1979).
-However, it was her performance in Rob Cohen's A Small Circle of Friends (1980), as well as her previously mentioned turn in Animal House (1978), that caught the eye of a certain Steven Spielberg.
-He then cast her as the feisty heroine and Harrison Ford's co-star in his big budget blockbuster Raiders of the Lost Ark (1981), which became a huge hit in 1981-82 and is regarded by many as the greatest action adventure film ever made.
+However, it was her performance in Rob Cohen's A Small Circle of Friends (1980), as well as her previously mentioned turn in National Lampoon's Animal House (1978), that caught the eye of a certain Steven Spielberg.
+He then cast her as the feisty heroine and co-star of Harrison Ford in his big-budget blockbuster Indiana Jones and the Raiders of the Lost Ark (1981), which became a huge hit in 1981-82 and is regarded by many film buffs as the greatest action-adventure film ever made.

-She has also made 'special guest star appearances' on such shows as Law & Order (1990), Knots Landing (1979), Alfred Hitchcock Presents (1985), and several TV movies including Hostile Advances: The Kerry Ellison Story (1996) and Secret Weapon (1990).
+She has also made special guest star appearances on such shows as Law & Order (1990), Knots Landing (1979), and Alfred Hitchcock Presents (1985), and in several TV movies, including Hostile Advances: The Kerry Ellison Story (1996) and Secret Weapon (1990).
 She also played the lead in the CBS series The Road Home (1994).
-Karen Allen was married to soap star Kale Browne (with whom she co-starred in 'Til There Was You (1997)) in 1988 and they have a son Nicholas.
-Apart from acting Karen Allen is also an accomplished singer, songwriter and musician (she played in a band with Kathleen Turner, and recorded a duet with Jeff Bridges for the Starman (1984) soundtrack album).
+Karen Allen was married to soap star Kale Browne (with whom she co-starred in 'Til There Was You (1997)) in 1988 and they have a son, Nicholas.
+Apart from acting, Allen is also an accomplished singer, songwriter, and musician.
+She played in a band with Kathleen Turner, and recorded a duet with Jeff Bridges for the Starman (1984) soundtrack album.

 - IMDb Mini Biography By: Tony Fontana <firstname.lastname@example.org> and Anonymous